tebeco/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

 cd deploy
 ```

-Then, we add a file named `distribution.yaml` with the following contents.
+Then, we add a file named `distribution.yaml` with the following contents:
 ```
 apiVersion: v1
 kind: Pod